 From a policy perspective, does the launch of mega funds and initiatives such as the ‘Strategic Innovation Fund’ and ‘Superclusters’ portend the arrival of central planning in Canadian innovation strategy, or are they indicative of government support for strengthening an already innovative economy?

 Not necessarily.
 I think we are a long way from that.
-Having governments that are willing to focus on innovation is a good thing.
+Having governments that are willing to focus on Canadian innovation is a good thing.
 However, expecting to meet all of our needs for innovation-driven growth through government action is foolhardy.
 When you look at countries that are recognized as innovation leaders, you’ll see that their innovation ecosystem is really primed at all levels: governments, educational institutions and the private sector.
 At every level, they understand the value innovation brings to the country and organizations understand their responsibility to contribute to the creation of that value.
 And they work together to make it happen.

 So I think it’s a good idea to set up superclusters, and because this is new in Canada, we’ll have much to learn about how to make them really work for us – to really drive the innovation potential they have.
 In a way, it’s an experiment in innovation impact and we need to figure out how to really make them work for us.
 And, we’ll need to figure out how we measure their success – the way we typically measure innovation may not be a good fit to understanding the economic value we get from them.

 We know a key component of innovation is collaboration and communication.
 Another component of that is creativity.
 So, if we can get the right people, in close proximity to each other, and they’re really focused on collaboration, co-creation and doing something that has shared benefit, then that is a great development and the rewards can be great.

 What motivates an organization to become more innovative, and how much does the availability of government support encourage it?
 Are your clients interested in becoming better innovators because of their reliance on government funding?